Medicare card (Australia): Issue of Medicare cards

-Medicare cards are issued by Medicare Australia (until late 2005 known as the Health Insurance Commission or HIC) to individuals and their families.
+Medicare cards are issued by Services Australia (until late 2005 known as the Health Insurance Commission or HIC) to individuals and their families.
 A maximum of five names can be included on a card.
 Families with more than five members will have additional names listed on additional cards, while retaining the same card number.
 Children are listed on their parent's card – a family may be all on one card, or a child may be listed on one parent's card, or both parents' cards, or even in some cases, alone on their own card if their name exceeds a specific number of letters.
 Children who are wards of the state will be listed on a card with the Department of Children's Services as cardholder.
 Medicare cards may be used to show a relationship when parents have different surnames to their children.

 Individual Medicare cards are generally only issued to people over 15.
 This is a Medicare Australia policy (not legislation) and there are exceptions for people at boarding schools or away from home.
 Significantly, this policy may detract from the right of a mature minor to gain confidential medical care.
 Using their family's Medicare card (and presenting the card) could potentially notify their parents of the consultation, but only if the parents request information about their child's medical claims and for a person to request information about medical claims for people 14 years and over they must have the permission of that person they are requesting the information for.

 Proposed Australia and Access Cards

-Several unsuccessful proposals have been made to expand the scope of use of the Medicare card, such as the an Australia Card proposal.
+Several unsuccessful proposals have been made to expand the scope of use of the Medicare card, such as the Australia Card proposal.

-In 2005, plans to expand the functions of the Medicare card were announced by then Howard Government Human Services Minister Joe Hockey.
+In 2005, plans to expand the functions of the Medicare card were announced by then Howard government Human Services Minister Joe Hockey.
 The new card, to be called the Access Card, was intended to replace both the Medicare and up to 17 other similar cards (such as Centrelink benefit and concession cards), and to commence operation in 2008.
 However, the scheme was criticised by some sectors of the public and relevant interest groups as a step in the same direction of an Australia Card.
 The Howard government was unable to implement the scheme before the government's electoral defeat in 2007.

-The incoming Labor Government announced on 7 December 2007 that the Access Card scheme would be abandoned.
+The incoming Labor government announced on 7 December 2007 that the Access Card scheme would be abandoned.
 The same aims were later achieved with myGov from 2013.